-When you want to find a Christian boarding school and ranch for boys, ages 10-17, that also offers vocational training that can lead your loved one to a successful and productive career, please consider Triangle Cross Boys Ranch & School in rural Wyoming,
+When you want to find a Christian school and ranch for boys, ages 10-17, that also offers vocational experiences that can lead your loved one to a successful and productive career, please consider Triangle Cross Boys Ranch & School in rural Wyoming,

-While enrolled at Triangle Cross, your young boy or teen will explore many vocation and job options that fit his personality and gifts, as well as learn new skills and gain valuable work experience that can lead to his best career.
-Here’s an example of what your loved one may choose to do after enrolling in our vocational program at Triangle Cross Boys Ranch—become a Welder!
+While enrolled at Triangle Cross, your young boy or teen will explore many vocation and job options that fit his personality and gifts, learn new skills, and gain valuable work experience that can lead to his best career.
+Here’s an example of what your loved one may do after enrolling in our vocational experiences at Triangle Cross Boys Ranch—become a Welder!

 Who is a Welder?